vscode-neovim/vscode-neovim/README.md

 Enabled by `useCtrlKeysForInsertMode` (default true).

-Refer to vim manual for their use.
+Refer to VIM's manual for their use.

 -   <kbd>C-c</kbd>
 -   <kbd>C-o</kbd>